-The DVTA would be open to the public under this alternative.
-As noted in Section 2.3.2.4.2 (Public Accessibility), allowable public uses of the lands would not change from current conditions, including hunting, camping, hiking, fishing, off-highway vehicle use, site visits, and grazing.
+The DVTA would be open to the public under this alternative, including acquired and withdrawn lands.
+As noted in Section 2.3.5.2 (Public Accessibility), allowable public uses of the lands would not change from current conditions, including hunting, camping, hiking, fishing, OHV use, site visits, and grazing.
 Current utilities and associated ROWs would be allowed to remain; however, there would be limited public access (Table 2-2).
+Details associated with public access are discussed in Sections 3.3 (Mining and Mineral Resources), 3.5 (Transportation), and 3.9 (Water Resources).
 Geothermal development, mining, new or expanded utility corridors or new utilities, or other renewable energy (solar/wind projects) would not be allowed under Alternative 1.
 In the event that Congress should approve the proposed land withdrawal, the Navy would determine which ROWs presented in Table 3.2-4 would be compatible with the expanded range and any ROWs that would be acquired by the Navy.
 The public would not be allowed to access the three proposed electronic warfare sites, and fencing would be installed around these sites (up to 15 acres total).
 Expanding the DVTA would not affect the current management or accessibility of any public road within the proposed DVTA boundary.

-Under Alternative 1, construction at the DVTA would include constructing three electronic warfare sites and installing fiber optic cable to those sites.
+Under Alternative 1, construction at the DVTA would include three electronic warfare sites and installing fiber optic cable to those sites.
 Construction within the DVTA would also be intermittent, temporary, and phased to minimize impacts on the public.
 Therefore, construction would not be anticipated to have a long-term effect on any land use adjoining the DVTA.